ivkos/botyo/README.md

 In order for your modules to get auto-discovered and work correctly, they must extend one of the base classes above.

 ## Preinstalled Modules

+Commands that target a specific person (e.g. `#ping <person>` or `#quote <person>`) work by calculating the similarity of the `<person>` string to the participants' identifiers.
+An identifier can be a person's given name, chat-local nickname, custom alias defined in `config.yaml`, or Facebook username.
+For example, `#quote john` and `#quote Johnny` would both yield a match against Johnny Appleseed.

 ### Commands
 * `#help` - Responds with a list of all available commands.
 * `#ae <text>` - Returns the text aesthetically (un)pleasing, e.g. "hello" becomes "ｈｅｌｌｏ".